ambrojessica/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+  Functional components are mainly used when you don't need any state however, with stateful components they're used when you do have state.
+Stateful components are useful because they control any changes within the state and we can obtain the different phases of the lifecycle method.
+Functional components receive the input of props as its argument, there is no rendering in this component, and then it returns a react element.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+The componentWillMount is what happens before the render, we are able to update the state and arrange before the first render.
+ComponentWillUpdate is similar however, we are able to access any old state or props by using this.state/props and we can get ready for the next render.

 3. Define stateful logic.

+  Stateful logic is when we are dealing with state, and this logic is built into the components.
+An example of stateful logic would be handleChange or inputText.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  The three steps to creating a successful test is to arrange, act and assert.
+Arrange is the first step because this is how we set up our component.
+For example, in this step we use the render method to display the React element into our virtual DOM.
+The next step is to act, this is where we simulate as if a user was using the app.
+Lastly, assert is when you check to see if you are getting the right output from your code.